REV·WIRE

 What does Revalytics actually touch in our systems?

-Read-only across the systems we connect to.
+Read-only access across the systems we connect to.
 The FSM, call tracking, and ad platforms remain the systems of record.
 Revalytics ingests the operational events and surfaces them against the financial framing, but does not write back into the FSM, alter accounting entries, or take any action inside the connected systems on its own.

 Start